The Heroku CLI

 Also, this method won’t use the yarn lockfile for dependencies like the others do (even if you install with yarn).
 This may cause issues if the CLI’s dependencies become incompatible in minor or patch releases.

-This installation method is required for users on ARM, BSD, and Arch Linux.
+This installation method is required for users on ARM and BSD.
 You must have

 npm installed already.